thinkinglabs/thinkinglabs.github.io/_posts/2026-01-13-on-the-effectiveness-of-pair-programming.md

 tags: [ Extreme Programming, Pair Programming, Flow ]
 ---

-A while back, when Twitter was still a thing, someone tried to make a point for code reviews being a better alternative to share knowledge over [Pair Programming](http://www.extremeprogramming.org/rules/pair.html).
+A while back, when Twitter was still a thing, someone attempted to make the case for code reviews as a better alternative to sharing knowledge over Pair Programming.
 The main arguments put forward were economics, poor feedback and least-common-denominator performance.
 Let me debunk that.

 ---